-2015 Update: We still stand by this post, but you may also want to check out our newer post with tips for doing black tie on a budget.
+2017 Update: We still stand by this advice on how to do black tie on the cheap, but you may also want to check out all of our posts on holiday business etiquette.

 How do you do black tie on a shoestring budget?
 Reader J wonders…

 I am a law student who will be working at a firm over the summer.
 I am expected to attend a black tie event, but I don’t know what to wear nor how to find the dress without breaking the bank.
 I am also hoping to find a dress that is multi-purpose, so that it won’t gather dust in the closet until the next black tie affair comes along.

 Congratulations — black tie events can be a lot of fun, and I don’t think we’ve covered them in quite a while (see my advice for what not to wear to a black-tie, as well as how to dress for a black-tie affair at the last minute).
 Here are my tips: